Registered Dietitian, RD, MPH, LDN

 Alexis Beck is a Registered Dietitian and Medical Nutrition Therapist in private practice in Brookline, MA.
 A seasoned clinician and leader in the field of disordered eating, her goal is to help clients form healthy relationships with food, eating, and their bodies.

-Alexis specializes in disordered eating, eating disorders (including anorexia, bulimia, binge eating disorder, orthorexia, and avoidant restrictive food intake disorder), bariatric nutrition counseling (pre- and post-surgery), prenatal nutrition, and Type 2 Diabetes.
+Alexis specializes in disordered eating, eating disorders (including anorexia, bulimia, binge eating disorder, orthorexia, and avoidant restrictive food intake disorder), bariatric nutrition counseling (pre- and post-surgery), prenatal nutrition, Type 2 Diabetes, as well as coaching pre/post Bariatric surgery.
 She works with children, teenagers, young adults, adults, and parents.
 By offering evidence-based Medical Nutritional Therapy, Alexis helps her patients find relief, recovery, and results.

 Alexis attended Cornell University for her undergraduate degree in nutrition, followed by a dietetic internship at Massachusetts General Hospital.
 She continued her medical education at the University of California at Berkeley, where she completed her Masters in Public Health, and is currently pursuing a Doctoral degree in psychology at Harvard.
 She has been recognized as Dietitian of the Year by the American Dietetic Association and has been in private practice over 30 years.